brybrant/rollup-plugin-three-minify/README.md

 - Removing redundant `WebGLRenderer` subsystems
 - Removing redundant materials from `ShaderLib`
 - Removing redundant shaders from `ShaderChunk`
-- Minifies GLSL code by removing redundant whitespace
+- Minifies GLSL code by removing redundant whitespace and mangling identifiers

 > [!NOTE]
 > This plugin is backwards-compatible with Three.js revisions down to 135.
 It might work with earlier revisions but I will not guarantee that.